Jerling1989/Echo-Chamber/README.md

 - On the left is what the Homepage/Newsfeed looks like on a mobile device.
 On the right is how a friend's profile is displayed on mobile as well.
 ![MOBILE-PAGES-ONE](assets/img/read_me/10-mobile-one.png)

-- Below is a screenshot of how the navigation is structured on a mobile device as well as how the search result page is loaded.
+- On the left is how the navigation is structured on a mobile device.
+On the right is how the search result page is loaded while using the app on a smartphone or tablet.
 ![MOBILE-PAGES-TWO](assets/img/read_me/11-mobile-two.png)

-- Mobile Message / Mobile Settings
+- On the left is a message page between the user and a friend while using the app on a mobile device.
+On the right is the mobile settings page.
 ![MOBILE-PAGES-THREE](assets/img/read_me/12-mobile-three.png)